flexbox/responsive-icons/README.md

-# Responsive icon
+#Responsive icon

-A design pattern with html unicode symbols usefull for web design.
+A design pattern with html unicode symbols usefull for web design.<br>
 The advantages of using entities rather than images :

 1. It loads fast because it is text base.